jackyzha0/jackyzha0.github.io/content/posts/aesthetics-and-taste.md

 It is in this fear that we default to settle on what is popular or what has been done before.
 Nguyen believes that holding an intellectually playful attitude helps us avoid these traps.

 This, to me, is the clearest example of why the ineffability of taste is actually instrumentally useful.
-What appears to the 'optimal' or 'right' thing to work on according to the taste of others may end up in these epistemic traps.
+What appears to be the 'optimal' or 'right' thing to work on according to the taste of others may end up in these epistemic traps.
 By allowing ourselves to refine our own taste and to pursue what we find intrinsically beautiful, it affords a certain lightness to how one might hold ideas and knowledge.
 It lets us try ideas on for size without needing to immediately jump to explain it to others.
 Ultimately (and perhaps paradoxically), this lightness allows us to be better seekers of truth.

 ---

-A common thread to observe here is that a lot of early revolutionary thinkers didn't worry themselves with what was 'optimal', but rather what was beautiful and interesting.
+A common thread to observe here is that a lot of early revolutionary thinkers didn't worry themselves with what was 'optimal' or deemed right by consensus, but rather what was beautiful and interesting.
+This incidentally helped them to really lean into their taste as conviction.

 At times, this led them to repeat work that had already been done (like Einstein reinventing parts of statistical physics or Grothendieck working out his own formal definitions for length).
 But by the time they *did* hit the bounds of human knowledge, it no longer mattered to them because they just kept doing what they were already doing: following their own taste for what was beautiful.

 They did not seek the safety of legibility, but were okay with lingering in the depths of illegibility until something deeper, more unifying, arose.
 They were familiar with the ability to explore idea space without being constrained by the need to optimize for truth or legibility every step along the way.

-In these nascent moments of exploring something that is new, trying to coerce it in terms of what we already know or what is palatable to others is actively harmful to that budding idea.

 Great ideas are easy to kill.
-Thomas Kuhn pointed out that the biggest ideas transcend existing paradigms: they create entirely new ways of thinking that are often incompatible or require one to reconsider axiomatic truths of what they already believe.
+Thomas Kuhn pointed out that the biggest ideas transcend existing paradigms: they create entirely new ways of thinking that are often incompatible or require one to reconsider axiomatic truths about what they already believe.
 By definition, they are out of distribution.
 The societal pressure is to conform to what other people think and do; it is always a psychologically risky endeavor to do something new.
 Thus, any act of creation necessarily involves strong opinions about how the world should work -- strong enough to survive the sharp edges of doubt and the false allure of safety in what is known and what has been done.

 > "Creation is the act of bringing something nonexistent into reality.
 You have to have strong opinions about how the world should work.
 You have to think that things should be a certain way, that you prefer this color over that, this form of walking over another, this sense of beauty over theirs, this way of approaching the world over some other.
 Taste gives you the capability and the urgency to imagine."
 >
 > -- Spencer Chang, *[creative seeing](https://spencerchang.substack.com/p/creative-seeing)*

-In other words, well-developed taste functions similarly to conviction.

 Unfortunately, the stereotypical advice here plays into the lone genius myth.
 Pablo Picasso: "Without great solitude, no serious work is possible."
 James Baldwin: "Perhaps the primary distinction of the artist is that he must actively cultivate that state which most men, necessarily, must avoid: the state of being alone."

 In practice, however, what they are referring to as solitude is not being physically isolated but rather more of a [state of mind](https://www.henrikkarlsson.xyz/p/good-ideas).
-They are putting themselves in a state where the opinions of others do not bother them and where they reach a heightened sensitivity for the types of questions worth asking -- they've developed their taste[^1].
+They are putting themselves in a state where the opinions of others do not bother them and where they reach a heightened sensitivity for the types of questions worth asking -- they've developed their taste as a form of conviction[^1].

 Having strong taste doesn't mean that you never look to others for inspiration and ignore what others find beautiful.
 But rather, strong taste gives you the psychological safety to enable you to look to others for inspiration and help you attend to things you otherwise would not have noticed.
 Strongly developed taste to bring more things into your periphery, it lets us interface with others as potential sparks of inspiration rather than the prime directive for what to believe in.